veksha/cuda_exterminal/README.md

  That means that you can use apps like nano/vim/htop/python inside it.
  - ...

+# Commands:
+- New terminal
+- Close all terminals

 # Configuration file

+Menu "Options/ Settings-plugins / ExTerminal"

 Setting               | Possible values            | Description
 ----------------------|----------------------------|----------------------------